smallcloudai/refact/README.md

 Q: Sharding is disabled, why?

-A: It's not ready yet, but it's coming soon (Put PR number here).
+A: It's not ready yet, but it's coming soon.

 ## Community & Support